Elementary schools in the United States: Standardized testing

-Since the No Child Left Behind Act and the Every Student Succeeds Act was passed, students now take more standardized tests.
+Since the No Child Left Behind Act and the Every Student Succeeds Act were passed, students now take more standardized tests.
 The annual tests can take away time from genuine learning.
 Practice tests are given followed by the actual tests.
 The standardized tests that are required to be given can't be made or modified by the educator.
 This results in students having to learn more, if not all, of the required subjects and topics that will be inputted in the tests.

 Although standardized tests cause issues and setbacks in the classroom, they do have their benefits just like everything else in the education curriculum.
 By giving students standardized tests it provides the state with how each individual child is doing academically.
 Using these tests is not only the most effective, but the least biased way to measure every student's academic achievement in the same way.
 When students and educators take the preparation period of standardized testing seriously, it is also a great way for the state to measure how well each school functions.
 The use of standardized testing in the classrooms gives the policymakers and educators a fair opportunity to see how much the students are learning, and what educators should keep and fix in their current curriculum.